Copeland (band)

 Copeland is an American rock band formed in 2001 by the singer, pianist Aaron Marsh (who also plays guitar) with his friend, the bass guitarist and backing vocalist James Likeness, in Lakeland, Florida.
+The band broke up in 2010 and reunited in April 2014.

 History

 Inception

 Aaron Marsh and Bryan Laurenson signed a record deal with the independent label The Militia Group in 2002 and released their first album, Beneath Medicine Tree, a year later.
 In 2004, 2005 and 2006, they performed at the annual Cornerstone Florida Festival in Orlando, Florida.
 In Motion, Copeland's second full-length album, was released on March 22, 2005.
 It was produced by Matt Goldman and Aaron Marsh, and mixed by Ken Andrews.
 The early copies of In Motion included a four-song acoustic EP (a compilation of lo-fi versions of songs from In Motion itself), as well as "Beneath Medicine Tree".

 2006 to 2008

 Beneath Medicine Tree has a heavy medical theme.
 Aaron Marsh stated that the lyrics in this album were inspired by the hospitalization of his girlfriend and the death of his grandmother.
 The album booklet includes photographs of hospital scenes by then-bass guitarist James Likeness.
 Marsh says that, "With Beneath Medicine Tree, I wanted to make a record that moves people," while "With In Motion, I wanted to make a record that makes people move."

 The lead singer, Marsh, has appeared with other bands such as the Morning Of on their album The Way I Fell In, Underoath on their album They're Only Chasing Safety, Anberlin on their album Cities and Lydia on their album Illuminate.

 Columbia Records announced their signing of Copeland in a press release dated November 14, 2006.
 The band announced that they had officially left the label on September 6, 2007.

 On July 18, 2007, James Likeness announced his decision to no longer be a part of Copeland.
 He cited pursuing a career as a graphic designer (a field in which he has a college degree) as a chief reason in his decision.

 About a year after Eat, Sleep, Repeat, they released Dressed Up & in Line on November 20, 2007.
 It is composed of B-sides, remixes and rarities.

 A year afterwards, in 2008, Copeland released their final album, You Are My Sunshine under Tooth & Nail Records.
 The band then decided to split up, holding the Farewell Tour before they ended.